-Likewise, our observations are inconsistent with predictions from recent numerical radiative transfer simulations of \ion{He}{2} reionization by \citet{compostella13}, who predict a similarly steep $\tau_\mathrm{eff,HeII}\left(z\right)$ evolution as \citet{mcquinn09a}, with large fluctuations at $z>3$ due to ongoing \ion{He}{2} reionization.
-None of their three models of fast \ion{He}{2} reionization between $z=4$ and $z=2.7$ matches our measured $\tau_\mathrm{eff,HeII}$ distribution at $z\simeq 3.4$.
-The large discrepancy in the occurrence of low effective optical depths $\tau_\mathrm{eff,HeII}\simeq 3$ on scales of $\sim 10$ proper Mpc at $z\simeq 3.4$ (40\% observed vs.\ $<2$\% predicted), rules out that the bulk of \ion{He}{2} in the IGM was ionized by $z<4$ quasars unless they had significantly different properties (e.g.\ characteristic halo mass, lifetime, opening angle) than assumed by \citet{compostella13}.
-We iterate that our $\tau_\mathrm{eff,HeII}$ measurements do not focus on specific features in the sightlines, enabling a one-to-one comparison to the models.
+Likewise, our observations are inconsistent with predictions from numerical radiative transfer simulations of \ion{He}{2} reionization by \citet{compostella13}, who predict a similarly steep $\tau_\mathrm{eff,HeII}\left(z\right)$ evolution as \citet{mcquinn09a}, with large fluctuations at $z>3$ due to ongoing \ion{He}{2} reionization.
+None of their three models of a rapid \ion{He}{2} reionization between $z=4$ and $z=2.7$ matches our measured $\tau_\mathrm{eff,HeII}$ distribution.
+At $z\simeq 3.2$ and on the same scale $\Delta z=0.04$, the observed frequency of low values $\tau_\mathrm{eff,HeII}\simeq 3.3$ is much higher (30\%) than predicted by their simulations ($\la 2$\%).
+The large discrepancy in the occurrence of low effective optical depths $\tau_\mathrm{eff,HeII}\simeq 4$ at $z\simeq 3.4$ ($\sim 50$\% observed vs.\ $\la 15$\% predicted) is inconsistent with the bulk of \ion{He}{2} in the IGM being ionized by $z<4$ quasars unless they had significantly different properties (e.g.\ characteristic halo mass, lifetime, opening angle) than assumed by \citet{compostella13}.
+Recently, \citet{compostella14} showed that this tension is alleviated for models in which \ion{He}{2} reionization around quasars starts at $z=5$--6.
+Indeed, our refined measurements at $z\simeq 3.4$ are in good agreement with the simulations by \citet{compostella14} in the tail to low \ion{He}{2} effective optical depths.
+However, the \citet{compostella14} simulations fail to reproduce the tail to $\tau_\mathrm{eff,HeII}>4$ at $z\simeq 2.8$, likely because \ion{He}{2} reionization completes at $z\simeq 3$ in their models.
+Numerical resolution effects leading to overestimates of $\tau_\mathrm{eff,HeII}$ in low-density regions exacerbate the tension between these models and the data at $z\simeq 2.8$.
+We reiterate that our $\tau_\mathrm{eff,HeII}$ measurements are not centered on specific features in the sightlines, enabling a one-to-one comparison to the models.